MCJack123/cash/index.md

-# ComputerCraft Advanced Shell
+# cash
-A Bourne-compatible shell for ComputerCraft.
+cash is a shell for ComputerCraft that is compatible with the Bourne shell (`sh`) used in most Linux/UNIX distributions.

 ![image](image.png)